numpy/numpy/doc/source/reference/swig.interface-file.rst

 the user's complex type substituted for the first argument) should work.

-NumPy array scalars and swig
+NumPy array scalars and SWIG
 ----------------------------

 `SWIG`_ has sophisticated type checking for numerical types.
 For